If you have already recited the Invitatory Psalm today, you should use the alternative opening.

 et in sǽcula sæculórum.

-The Lord is the King of apostles: come, let us adore him.
+The Lord is the Great King of glory: come, let us adore him.

 Glory be to the Father and to the Son